 How can you define what is important as an employee?
 The answer lies in your KPI.
 Often, if your company is well managed, your superior would set a KPI for you that is aligned with the company goals.

 This would help you make decisions on a daily basis on which tasks to eliminate or deprioritize – Does this task help me hit my KPI now or in the next year?
+Does it align with what influential people in the company value?
 Does it help me get to where I want to go?

 If an activity is not valuable to the company, why focus on it or prioritise it?
 Your company would not be getting the best out of the money they invested in you.
 On your end, you may feel resentful when you realize your efforts are not appreciated (or perhaps only in fluffy words but not in the real way).
 Nobody wins.

 How can you implement this?

 For instance, if you’re tasked to write a research report.
 A worker who works hard would do their best to make every single section perfect.

 However, a worker who works smart has a different approach He would ask: Is it really necessary to make every section and small detail of the report the best?
 How about first understanding what your boss or client cares about the most?
 Which section would make them look good?
 And then, focusing your energy and attention on those sections?

 In fact, this could also be applied to activities outside of work such as volunteer work.
 Before accepting any task, I think about what kind of outcome it can generate for the cause.
 Only if I truly see a positive impact and ROI, then I would invest more time and effort on it.

 Once you’ve decided to eliminate or deprioritize certain tasks, the next step is the simplify.